ckonig/codechallenge/README.md

 Following requests can be made with this collection:

 - POST /api/mail (to send an email defined in the request body)
+- GET /api/mail/{id} (to retrieve a previously created email)
-- GET /api/mail/{id} (to retrieve the status of a previously created email)
+- GET /api/mail/{id}/status (to retrieve the status of a previously created email)

 ### Console